 Interdisciplinary Programs: Graduate

 Interdisciplinary programs that involve units in two or more colleges must use the process outlined below.
 These programs are designed to teach the students to explore the relationship among concepts and solve complex problems from more than one perspective.
 Interdisciplinary programs can include graduate certificate programs or graduate degree programs.
-For new degree programs the Board of Regents requires additional information and forms.
+For new degree programs, the Board of Regents requires additional information and forms.

 New Graduate Interdisciplinary Programs